Rayan Senhadji

-Rayan Senhadji (born 13 June 1997) is a French football player who plays as a centre-back for the Azerbaijan Premier League side Sumgayit FK.
+Rayan Senhadji (born 13 June 1997) is a French football player who plays as a centre-back for the Kazakhstan Premier League side FC Tobol.

 Club career

 On 15 January 2024, Senhadji signed with the Russian Premier League club Fakel Voronezh.
 He made his RPL debut for Fakel on 3 March 2024 in a game against Pari NN.
 Senhadji left Fakel on 17 July 2025.

 On 23 July 2025, Senhadji signed with the Azerbaijan Premier League club Sumgayit FK.

+On 2 June 2026, Kazakhstan Premier League club FC Tobol announced the signing of Senhadji.